tmjorgensen/minimal-api-demo-project/README.md

 ### WebApi.FastEndpoint

 FastEndpoints is implemented by first creating a ASP.NET Core web api, then adding the `FastEndpoints` NuGet package.
 From there, each endpoint is implemented as individual classes .
 The Fastendpoints framework suggests using a REPR (Request-EndPoint-Response) approach, where the classes defining the related request, edpoint and response, are placed together.

+For the `Projcets` endpoints the individual parts (request, response, endpoint and validator) are placed in the same file.
+For the `Activities`endpoints they are placed in folders as individual files.